FLB(LOCAL) - STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT CONDUCT

 "Plagiarism" shall be defined as the appropriating, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work.

 "Collusion" shall be defined as the unauthorized collaboration with another person in preparing written work for fulfillment of course requirements.

 "Disorderly conduct" shall include any of the following activities occurring on premises owned or controlled by the College District:

-Behavior involving personal abuse or assault when such behavior creates a clear and present danger of causing assaults or fights.
+- Behavior involving personal abuse or assault when such behavior creates a clear and present danger of causing assault and/or battery.

-Willful and malicious behavior that obstructs or causes the obstruction of any doorway, hall, or any other passageway in a College District building to such an extent that the employees, officers, and other persons, including visitors, having business with the College District are denied entrance into, exit from, or free passage in such building.
+- Willful and malicious behavior that causes the obstruction of any doorway, hall, or any other passageway in a College District building to such an extent that the employees, officers, and other persons, including visitors, having business with the College District are denied entrance into, exit from, or free passage in such building or passageway.

 Each student shall be charged with notice and knowledge of, and shall be required to comply with, the contents and provisions of the College District's rules and regulations concerning student conduct.